caseyliu12/income-prediction/README.md

  ### Submission
  ---

 The task is to predict if a person's income is in excess of $50,000 given certain profile information, and more specifically to generate predicted probabilities of income being **above** $50,000 for each row in the test set.
 This will simply be a csv with a single column of the probability  **_with 'wage' as a header_**.
-Use the link below to fill out a google form with your predictions.

 Good luck!